 Make seafood the dish of the day when it comes to dinner!
 The restaurants here are amazing and very cheap – you can get great seafood dishes for about $4USD!

 There’s only one main road in Mui Ne so just head down here and check out the many restaurants.
 If you don’t fancy seafood, there are plenty of other restaurants to choose from!

 Most of the accomodation in Mui Ne is located within very close reach to all the restaurants, and even though it is gaining popularity as a popular holiday destination, accommodation in Mui Ne is still pretty cheap and plentiful.

 Getting to Mui Ne from Saigon is pretty easy.
 The bus takes approximately 4 hours and there are several buses running throughout the day.

 If you’re following Vietnam’s typical backpacker trail, you can then head straight on up from Mui Ne to Dalat.
 Dalat is a beautifully romantic French-infused town located in the mountains about another 4 hour bus ride away.

-Alternatively if you are heading up north to Halong Bay, read my article on Poem Mountain, where you can get some of the best views of Halong Bay!
+Alternatively if you are heading up north to Halong Bay, take a trip to Poem Mountain, where you can get some of the best views of Halong Bay!